todd-skelton/chase-sets/domains/orders/docs/terminology-and-definitions.md

 ### Shipping Selection

-A **Shipping Selection** is the buyer’s chosen delivery method or speed for a given order (or shipment), used by Orders to request fulfillment.
+A **Shipping Selection** is the buyerâ€™s chosen delivery method or speed for a given order (or shipment), used by Orders to request fulfillment.

 ### Fulfillment Request